 The HD Collection contains three games: Ratchet & Clank, Ratchet & Clank 2: Locked & Loaded, and Ratchet & Clank 3: Up Your Arsenal.
 Needless to say, there’s a wealth of content here providing hours of satisfying gameplay.
 It still amazes me how refreshing these weapons are, even as you start any of the games in this collection, you are given a fantastic arsenal to play with.

 The visuals are pretty good too, and since the resolution has been increased without a proportionate increase in asset quality, it manages to look like a very finely tuned PS2 version minus the jank.
 That’s how its supposed to be since it’s a remaster and not a remake.
-I would put the quality near God of War HD collection, which is quite a good bar to aim.

 So you get three games with a lot of content, which is not only well made but also quite a decent port.
 If you are craving for some classic Ratchet and Clank action, I can’t recommend this enough.
 It has a lot of interesting weapons, gadgets, humorous writing and all that you have come to know and love from Ratchet and Clank games over the years.